Humanscale’s Horizon™ Accepted into MoMA, Smithsonian Cooper-Hewitt

 Innovative Task Light Now Recognized by Five Museums Nationally

-In addition to MoMA and the Smithsonian Cooper-Hewitt, Horizon was acquired by the Denver Art Museum and Kirkland Museum in Denver for their respective collections.
-The Walker Art Center in Minneapolis has also prominently displayed Horizon on their new lobby reception desks.
-These honors from all five museums mark additional notoriety in Horizon’s extensive, ever-growing list of accolades and accreditations, which also includes a Red Dot Award for Product Design, a 2012 IHA Innovation Award, a Gold IDEA Award, an Interior Design Best of Year Award and an IIDEX/NeoCon Canada Innovation Award, among many others.
+In addition to MoMA and the Smithsonian Cooper-Hewitt, this task light was acquired by the Denver Art Museum and Kirkland Museum in Denver for their respective collections.
+The Walker Art Center in Minneapolis has also prominently displayed the Horizon LED task light on their new lobby reception desks.
+These honors from all five museums mark additional notoriety in the Horizon LED task light’s extensive, ever-growing list of accolades and accreditations, which also includes a Red Dot Award for Product Design, a 2012 IHA Innovation Award, a Gold IDEA Award, an Interior Design Best of Year Award and an IIDEX/NeoCon Canada Innovation Award, among many others.

 Humanscale is the premier designer and manufacturer of ergonomic products that improve the health and comfort of work life.
 Achieving more with less, Humanscale’s product designs have been honored with more than 150 prestigious awards since 2007 and featured in various museums such as The Museum of Modern Art.

 For more information on Humanscale and our products, visit www.humanscale.com.